 Citizens from “third countries”

-Foreigners from outside the EU and EFTA must register with the Foreign Police (Cejl 62b, locate on a map) within three working days of their arrival to the country (unless you have been registered by your accommodation provider/receptionist).
-You just show your passport and fill in the little form at the counter.
+Foreigners from outside the EU and EFTA must register (“start”) their visa with the Foreign Police (Cejl 62b, locate on a map) within three working days of their arrival to the country (unless you have been registered by your accommodation provider/receptionist).
+You just show your passport, your long-term visa and fill in the little form at the counter.
 Make sure you know your exact address and the name of your accommodation provider (landlord).

-Residence permits (long term, temporary, permanent) following the long term visas are issued at the Immigration office of the Ministry of the Interior (located at Hněvkovského 65, locate on a map).
+First long-term visas are issued only at a Czech embassy, ie. of the CR, likely in your home country.
+Residence permits (long term, temporary, permanent) following the long-term visas are issued at the Immigration office of the Ministry of the Interior (located at Hněvkovského 65, locate on a map).
 Arranging appointment beforehand may save you couple hours of waiting time.
 More information about the residence permits are to be found directly at the Immigration’s office website: www.immigrationportal.cz.

 For more details, your options and duties you can download the infosheet on registering with the Foreign Police.
 If you don’t find what you’re looking for there, send us an inquiry.